resouer/fog/README.md

 ![fog](http://geemus.s3.amazonaws.com/fog.png)

+As a backup repo of ZJU-SEL/fog, this repo will be **abandoned** when the PR from ZJU-SEL is accepted by fog/fog.

 fog is the Ruby cloud services library, top to bottom:

 * Collections provide a simplified interface, making clouds easier to work with and switch between.